 SPRINGDALE PLAZA originated with a large strip complex of fifty stores and services, which was anchored by Mobile-based Gayfer's.
-In this circa-1963 site plan, it has just gained freeway friendly status; this from a newly-opened section of Interstate 65.
+In this circa-1963 site plan, the complex has just achieved freeway-friendly status, with a newly-opened section of Interstate 65.

-By 1974, the PLAZA had been expanded with a fully-enclosed East Wing (indicated in gray).
+In 1974, the PLAZA had been expanded with a fully-enclosed East Wing (indicated in gray).
 This addition was done as a keeping-up measure with BEL AIR MALL, which was now across the road.
 The SPRINGDALE Montgomery Ward was built with 2 floors.
-The first comprised a 120,500 square foot sales floor, the second was a partial level devoted to storage and offices.
+The first was comprised of a 120,500 square foot sales floor.
+The second was a partial level devoted to storage and offices.

-By 1989, the new McRae's and an expanded Gayfer's were connected with a West Wing (shown in gray).
+By 1989, the new McRae's and an expanded Gayfer's were connected with an enclosed West Wing (shown in gray).
 The GLA of SPRINGDALE MALL now stood at 926,000 square feet, with a compliment of eighty stores and services.